bigsas777/FitTag/README.md

 ![Firebase](https://img.shields.io/badge/backend-Firebase-yellow.svg)
 ![Status](https://img.shields.io/badge/status-in%20development-lightgrey.svg)

 **FitTag** is a watchOS and iOS app designed to collect and label motion sensor data (accelerometer and gyroscope) during physical activities.
-The recorded data is intended for training machine learning models to recognize activity patterns such as walking, running, cycling, or swimming.
+The recorded data is intended for training machine learning models to recognize activity patterns such as walking, running, cycling, or swimming in real time.

 ## 📱 Features